 For daily use in any climate, look for: SPF 50+ PA++++

-1. Best Overall: Anessa Perfect UV Sunscreen Skincare Milk
+1. Best Overall: Anessa Perfect UV Sunscreen Skincare Gel

 Anessa by Shiseido is the gold standard of Japanese sunscreens.
-The Perfect UV Skincare Milk formula has won awards in Japan for over a decade and is the sunscreen that most Japanese women reach for first.
+The Perfect UV formula has won awards in Japan for over a decade and is the sunscreen most Japanese women reach for first.

-Why it stands out: Anessa uses Shiseido's proprietary Aqua Booster technology — the formula actually strengthens its UV protection when it comes into contact with water or sweat.
+Why it stands out: Anessa uses Shiseido's proprietary Aqua Booster technology — the formula actually strengthens its UV protection on contact with water or sweat.
 Most sunscreens degrade with moisture.
 Anessa gets stronger.

 2. Best for Sensitive Skin: Biore UV Aqua Rich Watery Essence